alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 #### Arashiyama

 In the west part of the city, you can find the **Arashiyama** bamboo forest, another very picturesque spot in Kyoto.
-This is also an area where you can find a lot of smaller temples, worth checking out.

 <figure>
   <img src="/img/japan/kyoto-arashiyama.jpg" alt="">
   <figcaption>Bamboo forest in Arashiyama</figcaption>
 </figure>

 As you cross over the Katsura river, you can enter the Arashiyama Monkey Park.
 Situated on a hill, this site offers great views towards the city.
 It is also a place where you can spot the local **macaques** and even feed them bananas and other treats you can buy from there.
-However, keep in mind that these are wild animals, try to keep your distance and behave responsibly around them.
+But these are also wild animals, so try to keep your distance and behave responsibly around them.

 <figure>
   <img src="/img/japan/kyoto-arashiyama-monkey.jpg" alt="">
-  <figcaption>A local macaque waiting for the photoshoot to end</figcaption>
+  <figcaption>A local macaque waiting for the photo shoot to end</figcaption>
 </figure>

 #### Gion

 Last but not least, **Gion** is the famous geisha district in Kyoto.
-It has a unique vibe and can be packed with tourists at all times.
+It has a unique vibe and is packed with tourists at all times.
 Great food in the area as well.
 The neighbourhood also has beautiful wooden houses, lined with craft shops.

-Keep in mind that the ladies you see dressed up are mostly tourists and not geishas.
-The real geishas do not walk along the streets and they are very discreet with their public appearance.
-If you see one sneaking towards a car or out from a restaurant, be respectful and avoid acting as a paparazzi.
+Keep in mind that the ladies you see dressed up in the [traditional kimonos](https://theculturetrip.com/asia/japan/articles/a-brief-history-of-the-japanese-kimono/) are tourists, not geishas.
+The real geishas do not walk randomly on the streets and they are very discreet with their public appearance.
+You might see one sneaking towards a car or a restaurant, be respectful and avoid acting as a paparazzi.
 You can read more about Gion and about the difference between maikos and geikos in this [official travel guide](https://www.japan-guide.com/e/e3902.html).

 ## Days 10-13: Takayama

-After spending some time in the big cities, we decided to head towards the mountainous area of central Japan, around the town of **Takayama** for a different kind of experience.
-With small traditional villages, hot springs, snowy capped mountains, the Gifu prefecture awaits visitors with a number of tourist attractions.
+For the third leg of our trip, we headed towards the mountainous area of central Japan, around the town of **Takayama** for a different kind of experience.
+This is the land of: traditional villages, hot springs and snowy capped mountains.

 We took a direct bus from Kyoto to Takayama, as the train was significantly more expensive and required a change in Nagoya.
 Buses can be taken from the Kyoto train station, there's plenty of information online about different routes and options.

 ### Takayama

 Compared to everything we had experienced so far in Japan, Takayama was a different world.
-Small wooden houses, cozy restaurants, sake breweries and family owned businesses can be found at every step, especially in the old part of the town.
+Small wooden houses, cozy restaurants, sake breweries and family owned businesses can be found at every step.
 Takayama is also famous for its beef and for its craft shops.
 And there's plenty of both around the town.

 <figure>
   <img src="/img/japan/takayama-mela.jpg" alt="">
   <figcaption>The small streets of Takayama</figcaption>
 </figure>

-Of course, it has its share of temples, most of them open to visitors and maybe even a bit more authentic and definitely more secluded than the ones in Kyoto.
+Of course, it has its share of shrines and temples, most of them open to visitors.
+They aren't spectacular, but they feel more authentic then the ones in Kyoto.

 We spent a single day in the city, as we were really curious to experience the rural area around as well.
 But all in all, Takayama is a great spot to start your adventure in the mountainous area of central Japan.

 ### Shirakawa-go

-For our second day, we booked a day trip to **Shirakawa-go** and **Gokayama**, two UNESCO World Herritage villages famous for their [gassho houses](https://www.japan.travel/en/sg/guide/visiting-gassho-house-shirakawa-go-and-gokayama-winter/).
-It is definitely recommended to enter some of the houses in the villages, to understand how people used to live in Japan before the modern age.
+For the second day, we booked a day trip to **Shirakawa-go** and **Gokayama**, two UNESCO World Herritage villages famous for their [gassho houses](https://www.japan.travel/en/sg/guide/visiting-gassho-house-shirakawa-go-and-gokayama-winter/).

+The villages are really impressive.
+It is definitely recommended to enter some of the houses, to understand how people used to live in Japan before the modern age.

 <figure>
   <img src="/img/japan/gokayama.jpg" alt="">
   <figcaption>Gokayama is set against a beautiful mountain backdrop</figcaption>
 </figure>

 Most of the houses feature open fire places and you are usually invited to have some tea.
-It's a japanese tradition to offer tea to every guest, free of charge.
+It's a Japanese tradition to offer tea to every guest, free of charge.

 <figure>
   <img src="/img/japan/shirakawago.jpg" alt="">
   <figcaption>The houses of Shirakawa-go</figcaption>
 </figure>

-The trip we booked was guided, so we were able to catch a lot of interesting facts about the villages and their history and about the way in which the houses are maintained over time.
+We had a guide, so we were able to catch a lot of interesting facts about the villages and their history.

 ### Okuhida Onsen

 At the end of the day, we took a bus from Takayama to the heart of the mountains, in the hot springs valley called **Okuhida Onsen**.
 Most of the accommodations in this area feature their own spring baths and offer traditional rooms with futons and wooden walls.
-The japanese name for such a hotel is [ryokan](https://www.japan-guide.com/e/e2029.html).
+The Japanese name for such a hotel is [ryokan](https://www.japan-guide.com/e/e2029.html).

 We arrived here towards the end of the winter season, so there weren't that many tourists around.
-We had two evenings almost by ourselves in the baths.
+We had two evenings almost by ourselves at the baths.
 Our ryokan had both indoor and outdoor baths.
-The outdoor experience is really amazing, especially when the air temperature outside drops below 0°C.
+The outdoor experience is amazing, especially when the air temperature outside drops below 0°C and you soak in +40°C water.

 <div class="info warning">
   <span>It is recommended that you do some reading about <a href="https://www.youcouldtravel.com/travel-blog/how-to-best-experience-an-onsen-in-japan" target="_blank" rel="noreferrer noopener">the onsen experience</a> before you go to one</span>
 </div>

-Keep in mind that most of the onsens are separated by gender and there are some strict rules in place, including the fact that you are not allowed to wear any swim suit in the water.
+Onsens are separated by gender and there are some strict rules in place, including the fact that you are not allowed to wear any swim suit in the water.

-During the day we took the local bus further up the mountain to the **Shinhotaka Ropeway** for some incredible views of the mountains, on a beautiful sunny day.
+During the day we took the local bus further up the mountain to the **Shinhotaka Ropeway**.
+This is a cable car that takes you up the mountain for some incredible views of the snowy peaks.

 <figure>
   <img src="/img/japan/shinhotaka.jpg" alt="">
   <figcaption>Snow-capped mountains in the Japanese Alps.</figcaption>
 </figure>

-Some of the roads were still under deep snow at this time of the year, but if you arrive a bit later you might find some of the high roads open, especially the famous [Tateyama-Kurobe road](https://edition.cnn.com/travel/article/tateyama-kurobe-alpine-route/index.html).
-Whether you ride the public buses or rent a car, keep in mind that all the roads are narrow and twisty in this area.
+Some of the roads were still under deep snow at this time of the year.
+If you arrive a bit later you might find some of the high roads open, especially the famous [Tateyama-Kurobe road](https://edition.cnn.com/travel/article/tateyama-kurobe-alpine-route/index.html).
+Whether you ride the public buses or rent a car, keep in mind that all the roads are narrow and twisty.

 <figure>
   <img src="/img/japan/shinhotaka-snow.jpg" alt="Huge snow wall on the side of the walking path">